Dynamical Implementation of the Constraints in Conformal Gravity: Acknowledgments

 \section{Acknowledgments}

-We thank Jordan François and Rodrigo Olea for illuminating discussions. \\ L.R. is supported by the GrIFOS research project, funded by MUR, PNRR Young Researchers funding program, MSCA Seal of Excellence (SoE), CUP E13C24003600006, ID SOE2024$\_$0000103.
+We thank Jordan François and Rodrigo Olea for illuminating discussions. \\ L.R. is supported by the GrIFOS research project, funded by MUR, PNRR Young Researchers funding program, MSCA SoE, CUP E13C24003600006, ID SOE2024$\_$0000103.